• Skip to primary navigation

 Pork Tenderloin Stuffing

 As we gear up for the holidays, I had to share this amazingly delicious and unique pork tenderloin stuffed with all the flavors of Thanksgiving, minus the turkey of course.
-Doesn’t it look amazing?
-And you thought stuffing was for the birds!
-This pork tenderloin will make a unique addition to any holiday gathering.

-For this dish I use a simple corn bread stuffing with a mirepoix of sauteed celery, onion, carrots, and sage.
+For this dish I use a simple cornbread stuffing with a mirepoix of sauteed celery, onion, carrots, and sage.
 I then add that to a bowl with the stuffing, grated parmesan cheese and a handful of pomegranate seeds.
 But you can use your favorite stuffing mixture as well.

 This is a must try this Holiday season.
 I guarantee you will love it and the Turkeys will love you too!